ssilbory/base_containers/README.md

-These a set of base containers for Centos.
+These are a set of base containers for Centos, and some additional images with newer versions of Tomcat and Openjdk.
 Building them is fairly simple.

 checkout this repo: